mexersus/flipperme/README.md

 # flipperme
-Flipper, Linux, and oter funnies
+Collection of Flipper.
+Raspberry and generic Linux funnies